xyntechx/Manga-Layout-Analysis/README.md

 # Manga Layout Analysis via Deep Learning
-Manga Layout Analysis is an end-to-end system integration of deep learning instance segmentation and optical character recognition tools as a complete solution for the adaptation of manga into other media.
+Manga Layout Analysis is an end-to-end system integration of instance segmentation models, novel algorithms, and optical character recognisers as a complete solution for the adaptation of manga into other media.

 ## 🎉 About
 Written below are the details of the research project.